AndreeaDraghici/AndreeaDraghici/README.md

 <h3>

-- 🔭 I’m currently working as a **Software Developer in Automotive Industry .**
+- 🔭 I’m currently working as a **Software Developer in Automotive Industry using technologies like Java, Java Core APIs, Hibernate, JavaFX, and Apache POI to create desktop GUI or CLI applications, or other techologies like Python (pywinauto API).**

 - 👨‍💻 All of my projects are available at [https://github.com/AndreeaDraghici](https://github.com/AndreeaDraghici?tab=repositories).